aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to OFT?</h2>

+WordML is an XML-based format used to store Microsoft Word documents.
+It is an open standard format that is used to store and exchange documents.
+OFT is a file format used by Microsoft Outlook to store email messages, contacts, tasks, and other items.
+It is a proprietary format and is not supported by other email clients.
+Therefore, it is necessary to convert WordML to OFT in order to make the documents compatible with Microsoft Outlook.

+<h2>How Aspose.Total helps for WordML to OFT Conversion?</h2>

-For a Python developer, who is trying to add a WORDML to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to automate the conversion process from WordML to OFT using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into OFT format.
+This API is easy to use and provides a wide range of features to make the conversion process more efficient.
+It also supports various other formats such as DOCX, DOC, PDF, HTML, XPS, and many more.

 {{% /blocks/products/pf/feature-page-summary %}}